CCTB: application and eligibility

 - a court order, decree or separation agreement.

-You do not have to provide these documents with your application.
-However, if you choose to do so, we may contact you only if we need more information or when the review is complete.
+You do not have to provide these documents with your application, however, if you choose to do so we may still contact you if we need more information.

 NOTE: We will calculate your GST/HST credit using the number of children you have registered for the credit.
 If you have applied for the CCTB for your child, he or she is already registered for the GST/HST credit.
 For more information, see the GST/HST credit pamphlet.